Cognigy/Documentation/docs/ai/empower/agentic-ai.md

          - Share troubleshooting links for technical issues.
          - Apologize if errors occur, then correct promptly.
         ```
         - **Knowledge Store** — select the [Knowledge Store](knowledge-ai/overview.md#knowledge-store) that the AI Agent will use to access information from the documents you provide.
 By accessing and understanding knowledge bases, these AI Agents can provide more accurate, context-aware, and helpful responses to user queries.
+Note that you need to configure the [embedding model](knowledge-ai/overview.md#which-model-to-choose) to use Knowledge AI.
     11. Click **Next**.
     12. In the **Data Privacy & Security** step, configure the following fields:
         - **Contact Profile Information** — select which information the AI Agent should use from the [Cognigy Contact Profile](../analyze/contact-profiles.md):
             - **None** — no data will be used from the Contact Profile.
 This option is selected by default.
             - **Selected Profile Fields** — enter specific fields from the Contact Profile for targeted data use.
-Specify the field using the [Profile keys](../../analyze/contact-profiles.md#predefined-fields) format and press ++enter++ to apply it.
+Specify the field using the [Profile keys](../analyze/contact-profiles.md#predefined-fields) format and press ++enter++ to apply it.
             - **Complete Profile** — use all fields from the Contact Profile to provide comprehensive user details.
-            - **Profile Memories** — use the [Memories](../../analyze/contact-profiles.md#predefined-fields) field from the Contact Profile.
+            - **Profile Memories** — use the [Memories](../analyze/contact-profiles.md#predefined-fields) field from the Contact Profile.
-        - **Safety Instructions** — configure the risk mitigation measures for the AI Agent.
-The built-in instructions apply to content generation, chats, Q&A, rewriting, summarization, and other tasks.
-The selected components are included in the prompt to enhance safety, which may increase token usage.
-Select one of the following options:
+        - **Safety Instructions** — adjust the AI Agent's safety settings to guide content generation, interactions, and responses, ensuring compliance with ethical, legal, and operational standards.
+Although these settings reduce risks, occasional unexpected outputs may still occur.
+The selected safety instructions are included in the prompt to enhance safety, which may increase token usage.
+Select the safety instructions you want to apply:
-            - **None** — no safety guidelines are applied.
-            - **Standard** — apply standard safety guidelines based on Cognigy's instructions.
-This option is selected by default.
-            - **Custom** — define your custom safety guidelines.
+            - **Avoid harmful content** — prevent generating content that could be harmful, offensive, or abusive to end users.
+            - **Avoid ungrounded content** — prevent generating content that is based on speculation or unsupported claims, ensuring it is reliable and verifiable.
+            - **Avoid copyright infringements** — prevent generating content that violates intellectual property rights or uses copyrighted material without authorization.
+            - **Prevent jailbreak and manipulations** — prevent attempts to bypass security measures or manipulate the AI Agent into producing unauthorized or unsafe content.
     13. Click **Create & Chat** to save changes and open the Flow with the created AI Agent, or click **Create** to save changes without opening the Flow.

 === "Create AI Agent From Template"